menu

 Sensory bins:

-• Sand box: children play the role of archeologists and dig for bones you have hidden.
+• Sand box: children play the role of archeologists and dig for bones that you have hidden.
 They can retrieve them with tweezers and then clean them with paintbrushes, etc.

 Science: